kiegroup/jbpm-dashboard/jbpm-dashboard-distributions/src/main/tomcat7/README.md

 The <code>jdbc/jbpm</code> datasource is shared between the jBPM Console and the jBPM Dashboard which in turns it's used to access the jBPM's history log.
 So, it's **MANDATORY** to deploy the jBPM Human Task console (or a superset, i.e: kie-wb) first.
-Otherwise, the jBPM Dashboard will not be initialized correctly and will not be possible to display its key performance indicators.
+Otherwise, the jBPM Dashboard will not be initialized correctly, will not be possible to display its key performance indicators and you are certain to see some database exceptions on the log, similar to: _ERROR: relationship «processinstancelog» does not exists_.

 jBPM Dashboard Deployment
 ---------------------------------------